 but happily for him, gone on to his reward.

-more.
-In this simple rule of the Hebrew language, we have the key to the understanding the Godhead as revealed in the scriptures.
+There are many forums discussing this issue, and it may be a good idea to read through them yourself.
+In Genesis In the Hebrew language, we have the key therefore, to understanding the Godhead as revealed in the scriptures.

 When a word is plural, there are, therefore, three or more.